What is a PEO?

 While all administrative tasks regarding recruitment of employees are managed by the PEO, the client company only focuses on their work performance.
 The PEO sees to it that all labor market and legislative issues regarding the dispatched employees are properly handled.

-The Essence of Using a Professional Employment Organization
+The Essence of Using a Professional Employer Organization

-The Professional Employment Organisation is usually used as the nucleus of a complete Global Employment Organisation (GEO) solution, which simplifies foreign employment for all sizes of companies.
+The Professional Employer Organization is usually used as the nucleus of a complete Global Employment Organization (GEO) solution, which simplifies foreign employment for all sizes of companies.
 It becomes similarly helpful for both expats and local residents since it fully complies with the host country, state, province or region’s laws.
-There isn’t viable reason as to why any company might opt to risk going against tax, labor and employment regulations when they can easily find a reliable PEO solution in almost every part of the world.
+There isn’t a viable reason as to why any company might opt to risk going against tax, labor and employment regulations when they can easily find a reliable PEO solution in almost every part of the world.

 The most basic definition of a PEO is a third party local entity, acting as a go-between in an already existing employer-employee relationship.
-The PEO is tasked with executing all the legal and regulatory prerequisites of employment, payroll, and immigration, but never gets involved in the day to day running of the client company activities.
+The PEO is tasked with executing all the legal and regulatory prerequisites of employment, payroll in China, and immigration, but never gets involved in the day to day running of the client company activities.

 Fundamentally, the PEO is normally the legally registered employer of the workers but doesn’t get involved in any management or supervisory roles regarding the employee’s position at work.
 The original employer retains all the rights for any substantive work relationship, regarding any decisions made on position duties, projects, compensation, as well as termination.

-The Professional Employment Organization is particularly the legitimate entity which:
+The Professional Employer Organization is particularly the legitimate entity which:

 - Organizes all visa and work permit requirements for employees, hence eliminating any delays or denials.